 In its basic form, the wedding speech only requires three parts to be successful:

 - Introduce yourself and share how you know the person you’re representing with the speech.

 - Not everyone in attendance may know who you are, and so a quick introduction is an excellent way to start a speech.

 - A Memory:

--It’s also a great idea because it shows your friend/family member that you remember the special times together, and this can make her/him/them feel special and loved.
+- It’s also a great idea because it shows your friend/family member that you remember the special times together, which can make her/him/them feel special and loved.

-Congratulate the happy couple!
-This step is pretty simple, but a lot of people forget to congratulate the couple, so take the time to congratulate the newlyweds in your speech.
+- Congratulate the happy couple!
+This step is pretty simple, but many people forget to congratulate the couple, so take the time to congratulate the newlyweds in your speech.

 That’s it!
 For a simple wedding speech format, these three elements are an excellent formula for writing a wedding speech.

 Should you be looking for more to add to your speech you can also consider:

 - Acknowledgements–thank anyone who added individual contributions to the wedding day/events: